arri-cc/fedora-workstation/readme.md

 ## Fedora 28 Workstation

-This project configures an instance of Fedora 28 as a workstation for my needs.
+This project configures an OSX  workstation for my needs.

 to run: